HaseebU/Sales_Data_Analysis/README.md

 This project analyzes sales data to extract valuable insights and trends.
 The notebook focuses on cleaning, aggregating, and visualizing sales data to provide actionable information for decision-making.

+The results yielded by this project show that sales peak in the late morning and evening time.
+This can be incorporated into business decisions to target those times for increased sales.

 ## Key Features

 1. Data Import and Cleaning